Costa Rica Products & Souvenirs

 Nowadays, thanks to the rich volcanic soil, Costa Rica is well-known for its gourmet coffee beans with the famous Tarrazú considered among the finest beans in the world.
 Along with bananas, coffee might just be the most famous Costa Rican export.

 The chorreador has become a popular souvenir item for travelers that would like to take something authentic home with them after visiting Costa Rica.
-Now you can find a wide variety of these unique coffee makers in stores and supermarkets all over the country, ranging in style from the very basic to the beautifully decorative.
+You can now find a wide variety of these unique coffeemakers in stores and supermarkets all over the country, ranging in style from the very basic to the beautifully decorative.
 It’s something easy to transport that won’t break the bank and can be used at home or just kept as decoration.